Prospective Officials FAQs

 Yes!
 We often have new officials who have never played or even seen the game.
 Our training is extensive and will get you ready to officiate.
 People who have prior lacrosse experience tend to advance a bit faster, as do people with officiating experience in other sports, but we have officials working the state high school tournament who never played lacrosse.

 The high school season typically runs from the second week in April through the first week of June.
 However, there are many high school and youth leagues in the summer, fall, and winter.
 At this point, there is only one period of at least two weeks with no games (mid-August to early September).

 Can I become an official if I am still in high school?

-You can attend training and become an official if you are at least a freshman in high school on January 1, 2017, in order to work games in the 2017 calendar year.
+You can attend training and become an official if you are at least a freshman in high school on January 1, of the year you want to officiate.
 The exact levels of play you can officiate depend on your age.
 See our training page for more information.

 When are the games scheduled?

 In the spring, during the week in the spring there are doubleheaders scheduled anywhere from 4:00 JV/5:30 V to 7:30 JV/8:00 V as well as some freshman and youth games.
 On weekends, there are games all day on Saturday and Sunday at a variety of levels of play, including large numbers of youth games.
 In the summer, most youth games and high school summer-league games are Monday through Thursday, with many weekend games and tournaments.

 Where are the games?